Yoctol/bottender/docs/channel-line-setup.md

 title: Setup LINE
 ---

+## Enable LINE Channel

-## Create a New LINE Bottender App
+### Enable LINE Channel for New Bottender App

-Create Bottender App is the best way to start building a new application in Bottender.
+`Create Bottender App` is the best way to start a new bot application in Bottender.

-To create a project, run:
+To create a new application, run:

 ```sh
 npx create-bottender-app my-app
 ```

-Make sure that you checked the `line` option:
+Please make sure the `line` option is enabled:

 ![](https://user-images.githubusercontent.com/3382565/67851224-f2b7f200-fb44-11e9-9ccb-afd7eee74b00.png)

+After finishing `Create Bottender App` process, `bottender.config.js`, a config file, will be generated automatically for furthur LINE channel settings.

-## Enabling LINE Channel in Existing Apps
+### Enable LINE Channel for Existing Apps

-First, you need to have a `bottender.config.js` file that sets `channels.line.enabled` as `true`:
+Firstly, you need to have a `bottender.config.js` under application root folder, then set `channels.line.enabled` to `true`:

 ```js
 module.exports = {